 Being a Small Business, I have learned the value of a budget and using available resources to grow my business.
 Just as marketing, sales and customer service plus an awesome product are key ingredients to the long term success of my business, so too is creating a budget that keeps my costs in check.
 Being budget conscious I am thrilled to have access to some very valuable online business resources along the way.

 Credit Image: Tax Credits via Flickr

 Small Business BC is one of my favorite resources.
 They have tips and online tools as well as very reasonably priced courses and so much more that I have found helpful along the way.
 A recent article by Small Business BC highlights 5 challenges that new small businesses face.
 I found the article very insightful and thought that I would share it with you.
-Like many businesses, Wraps by Maxogram shares many of these challenges.
+Like many businesses, The Original Vancouver Car Wraps shares many of these challenges.

 According to Stats Canada, only 51% of businesses survive beyond their first five years.
 And all too often, the ones that don’t make it end up shutting their doors for very similar reasons.

 So how do you keep your small business from becoming the one out of every two that doesn’t succeed?
 The trick is to know what common challenges your business will likely face as it grows, and be prepared to face those challenges head-on.

 1. Finding Time to Write a Business Plan